person looking embarrassed. biggest icks

 9. Arrogance

-10. Being overly touchy on a first date — have you heard of personal space?
+10. Being overly touchy on a first date

 The funniest icks we’ve come across

-Along with these harmless, if not slightly unattractive behaviours, funny icks include the way guys’ swimming trunks inflate when they jump into a pool, running with a backpack on, an umbrella being turned inside out by the wind and donning the cape you have the wear to get your hair cut (nothing is sacred).
+Along with these harmless, if not slightly unattractive behaviours, funny icks include the way boys’ swimming trunks inflate when they jump into a pool, running with a backpack on, an umbrella being turned inside out by the wind and donning the cape you have the wear to get your hair cut (nothing is sacred).
 Some icks can be oddly specific, like these ones from Buzzfeed.

 We took the streets to find out what Manchester’s biggest icks are, and we discovered this northern lot aren’t afraid to tell their partner to their face.
 Subscribe to our Youtube channel to find out what other icks we uncovered.